-- Time and money are committed to exploring new ideas, approaches to service delivery, organisational connections and networks and sharing of knowledge and learning on a wide platform geared at whole systems improvements. - □ Ideas and new approaches are encouraged from everyone in or served by the organisation and there are always plenty forthcoming. - ☐ The organisation will try radically new ideas at times, even if it is not guaranteed that they will work. - New ideas and learning are evaluated to identify their benefit to the organisation and to people who use services and there is evidence that the best, in terms of outcome and impact, make it into wide and common practice. - Services are regularly evaluated for opportunities to change or develop and people who use the service, families, staff, stakeholders contribute to what is working and not working.
+Time and money are committed to exploring new ideas, approaches to service delivery, organisational connections and networks and sharing of knowledge and learning on a wide platform geared at whole systems improvements.
+Ideas and new approaches are encouraged from everyone in or served by the organisation and there are always plenty forthcoming.
+The organisation will try radically new ideas at times, even if it is not guaranteed that they will work.
+New ideas and learning are evaluated to identify their benefit to the organisation and to people who use services and there is evidence that the best, in terms of outcome and impact, make it into wide and common practice.
+Services are regularly evaluated for opportunities to change or develop and people who use the service, families, staff, stakeholders contribute to what is working and not working.

-- □ The organisation doesn't grow / progress using old practices not best practice. - ☐ The organisation remains rigid in its thinking e.g. 'this is what we've always done'. - □ Mundane services / not suited to individuals. - $\Box$ It gets even harder to change. - People not developing or progressing.
-Outcomes not being achieved. - □ Complacency / boredom. - □ Self- reflection not encouraged or celebrated.
+Examples of what we may see if there is an issue: The organisation doesn't grow / progress using old practices - not best practice.
+The organisation remains rigid in its thinking e.g. 'this is what we've always done'.
+Mundane services / not suited to individuals.
+It gets even harder to change.
+People not developing or progressing.
+Outcomes not being achieved.
+Complacency / boredom.
+Self- reflection not encouraged or celebrated